KhronosGroup/glTF/specification/2.0/README.md

 ### Default Material

 The default material, used when a mesh does not specify a material, is defined to be a material with no properties specified.
 All the default values of [`material`](#reference-material) apply.
+Note that this material does not emit light and will be black unless some lighting is present in the scene.

 ## Cameras